 Pupils in Year 3 are split into two classes – 3A and 3Alpha.
 This is the first year of Key Stage 2.
 During the morning, learning is mainly focused on developing pupils as readers, writers and mathematicians.
 Our afternoon sessions support pupils to use their morning learning as well as developing their skills and knowledge in other curriculum areas: Geography, History, PSHE, RE, Philosophy and Computing.
-Over the week, pupils also are taught by specialist teachers for Art, PE (swimming), and science.
+Over the week, pupils also are taught by specialist teachers for PE and swimming, Music and Spanish.

 We believe that pupils learn best when their parents/carers and teachers work closely in partnership.
 Because of this, we are always happy to discuss your child’s wellbeing and progress – please come and chat to us at the end of the school day once all pupils have been dismissed.